tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (xyin6-stat6250): How does SAS set the value of each variable when SAS reads the raw data?
 - *Answer* (xyin6-stat6250): SAS sets the value of each variable in the DATA step to missing at the beginning or each iteration.
 - Question (lsun20-stat6250): When the observation will be created?
+- *Question* (sbagdi-stat6250)- What happens when we use multiple BY statements?